rosudrag/PortofolioKasia/content/index.md

 # **About me**

-I'm Kasia!
-A passionate musician with interests in many, many different areas:
+Friends call me Kasia.
+I'm a passionate musician with many interests:
-* I play flute for as long as I've know myself
+* I play flute for over 10 years.
-* I dance a lot!
-Salsa, bachata, kizomba ...
-* I am part of La Suerte Salsa Band
+* I am flutist in the La Suerte Salsa Band.
+* I dance a lot.
-* I enjoy photography and painting
+* I enjoy photography and painting.
-* I have lately dipped my hands into graphic design: video production and image editing.
+* In my spare time I am learning about video production and image editing.

+# **Flutist for hire**

+I am currently available for hire for playing flute at all kinds of events in the vicinity of **Manchester, UK**.

+Also available to accompany me is Jacek Serafin, professional pianist.